Alpine-DAV/ascent/src/docs/sphinx/Actions/Binning.rst

 *  var: variance of values in a bin
 *  rms: root mean square of values in a bin

-The aggegation function is the second argument to the binning function and is demonstrated in the line out example.
+The aggregation function is the second argument to the binning function and is demonstrated in the line out example.

 .. figure:: ../images/oversampling.png